Users

 optional, default is false

-Indicates what methods are used to deal with the PartialResultException exception thrown by the LDAP service provider (c.f. java.naming.referral property).
+Indicates what methods are used to deal with the PartialResultException exception thrown by the LDAP service provider (see the java.naming.referral property).

 • true uses the hasMoreElements() and nextElement() methods.